runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 you were to use the just-in-time parser because Bison will automatically pick one of the possible branches whenever it encounters a shift-reduce or reduce-reduce conflict.
-In this case, you can either modify your grammar to be LR(1), or you can use Bison's GLR support by passing flag `--gen-glr-bison-parser` to `kompile`.
+In this case, you can either modify your grammar to be LR(1), or you can use Bison's GLR support by passing instead flag `--gen-glr-bison-parser` to `kompile`.
 Note that if your grammar is ambiguous, the ahead-of-time parser will not provide you with particularly readable error messages at this time.